balderdashy/sails-docs/reference/sails.sockets/sails.sockets.blast.md

 # sails.sockets.blast()

-Send a message to all sockets connected to the server.
+Broadcast a message to all sockets connected to the server.

 ```javascript
 sails.sockets.blast(data);